apache/incubator-gluten-site/docs/get-started/Velox.md

 Refer to [Gluten configuration](../Configuration.md) for more details.

 ## Result

-*wholestagetransformer* indicates that the offload works.
+*wholestagetransformer* indicates that the offloading works.

 ![TPC-H Q6](../image/TPC-H_Q6_DAG.png)